The world’s first Samsung Bixby smart speaker will be close to $300

 The arrival of a Bixby speaker shouldn’t come as a surprise.

 For years, Amazon has been dominating the smart speaker market with its lineup of Alexa-enabled speakers.
 In 2016, the Google Home was introduced, which uses Google Assistant.
 New Google Home products launched in 2017.
 Earlier this year, Apple also joined the smart speaker market with the arrival of the Siri-controlled HomePod.
 Microsoft has also entered the fray by introducing the Cortana-based Harmon Kardon Invoke speaker last year.
-More smart speakers are expected to arrive later this year.
-These gadgets can be bought by getting loans guaranteed approval uk.

 It will be interesting to see whether the Bixby speaker can gain some traction in the marketplace.
 The best bet: Samsung fans will at least sample it, while everyone else will stick with the voice-activated speaker they know.